zlsa/ontrack/README.md

 # License

-All code is MIT licensed:
+All code is licensed under the MIT license.

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the